AmericanMaryTech/Start-Up-Page/README.md

 # Custom Startpage

-A personalized startpage for your browser, featuring a main hub with date, time, and categorized bookmarks, a left container with a GIF and an embedded Google Calendar, and a right container with a Todo List App.
+A personalized startpage for your browser, featuring a main hub with date, time, and categorized bookmarks, a left container with a GIF and an embedded Google Calendar, and a right container with a Todo List App and a Weather Widget.

 [Live Preview](https://jgavrilo.github.io/startuppage/)